whackpad/hackpad/DOCKER.md

 		docker build -t hackpad .

 3. Run the container.
 Docker doesn't let you automatically mount a directory on your host machine in the container, so you'll need to specify by hand.

 	Replace /path/to/this/repo below with the path to the current repository.
 Leave the other path alone.

-		docker run -d -p 9000:9000 -v /path/to/this/repo:/etc/hackpad/src hackpad
+		docker run -d -p 9000:9000 -v /path/to/this/repo:/etc/hackpad/src setup docker run -d -p 9000:9000 -v /path/to/this/repo:/etc/hackpad/src server

 	This will build hackpad, run schema migrations, and then start the server.
 It may take a few minutes.
 If you want to see what's going on, do: